jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 Comparable efficiency improvements have been documented in fluid dynamics, with speedup factors between 40 and 80 reported for #gls("cfd") applications @Kochkov2021.

 Having mentioned some advantages of machine learning models as surrogates, two important factors require emphasis.
 First, the cited speedup in calculations refers specifically to the inference phase, not the training phase.
-Second, developing machine learning models requires substantial input data.
+Second, developing machine learning models demands substantial input data.
 For high-fidelity simulations, this means conducting computationally expensive simulations to generate training data.
 Therefore, if pre-trained models are not available, the initial high-fidelity numerical simulations remain necessary.
 Consequently, all challenges associated with high-fidelity simulations persist during the data generation stage for machine learning models.

 Given these limitations in both traditional simulation approaches and machine learning alternatives, establishing comprehensive simulation capabilities presents considerable resource difficulties beyond just computational power.
 Even with advanced computing methods, successful analysis requires expertise in several technical domains.
 These include #gls("cfd") for accurate aerodynamic load prediction, structural mechanics for understanding load distribution and material behavior, and multi-disciplinary approaches @Wang2021 @Meng2022 @Mader2020 @Meng2021 @Li2019a.
 The complexity is further increased by the potential need for multi-objective optimization techniques @Tian2021 @Li2023d @Ridha2021 to manage the vast solution space.